mozman/ezdxf/docs/source/tables/ucs_table_entry.rst

 .. module:: ezdxf.entities

 Defines an named or unnamed user coordinate system (`DXF Reference`_) for usage in CAD applications.
-This UCS does not interact with `ezdxf` in any way, to do coordinate transformations by `ezdxf` use the :class:`ezdxf.math.UCS` class.
+This UCS table entry does not interact with `ezdxf` in any way, to do coordinate transformations by `ezdxf` use the :class:`ezdxf.math.UCS` class.

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.DXFEntity`
 DXF type                 ``'UCS'``
-Factory function         :meth:`ezdxf.Drawing.ucs.new`
+Factory function         :meth:`Drawing.ucs.new`
 ======================== ==========================================

 .. seealso::